Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/06_þetta,-hver,-and-hvað.md

 Example 1: Hvað er þetta? - (What is that?) \
 Example 2: Hver er þetta? - (Who is that?)

-*Note: You can only use "hver" to ask who a single person is.* More about *hver* will be revealed in a future lesson.
+*Note: You can only use "hver" to ask who a single person is.
+More about "hver" will be revealed in a future lesson.*

 ## Now I know:
 - how to identify something using *þetta*